 The inability mute audio playing tab was one of the main missing features of Edge browser.
 Microsoft partially addressed this issue by adding a way to mute Edge tabs with the Fall Creators Update for Windows 10.

-In Windows 10 Fall Creators Update, we can mute Edge tabs, but you need to open the Volume Mixer to do so.
+In Windows 10 Fall Creators Update, there is a way to mute Edge tabs, but you need to open the Volume Mixer to do so.
 As you know, all third-party web browsers offer an option to mute a tab with a click.
 This feature is missing in Windows 10 Fall Creators Update.

 Mute Edge browser tabs in Windows 10

-However, in the new RS4 build (17035), Microsoft has added two new ways to mute Edge tabs with ease.
+However, with Windows 10 April 2018 Update (version 1803), Microsoft has added two new ways to mute Edge tabs with ease.
 Just like Chrome and Firefox, Edge now supports muting a tab playing audio by simply clicking on the volume icon on the tab.

 You can unmute the tab by clicking on the sound or volume icon on the tab again.